dynamsoft-docs/camera-enhancer-docs-mobile/introduction/index.md

 # Overview of Dynamsoft Camera Enhancer

-Dynamsoft Camera Enhancer (DCE) is a software development kit (SDK) specially designed to enhance the quality of video frames produced by USB connected or mobile cameras.
-Applications that need to capture frames or read these frames to obtain barcodes or text, etc. can work faster and more efficiently due to the enhancement of the frames.
-Read on to learn more about the features of the SDK, which makes everything possible.
+Dynamsoft Camera Enhancer (DCE) is an SDK specially designed to enhance the camera's ability on capturing and transferring high-quality video frames.
+Applications that need to capture frames or read these frames to obtain barcodes or text, etc. can work more efficiently and accurately due to the enhancement of the frames.

 ## Main features